Pee curl: Plasrecht

-In 2015, Geerte Piening was fined €90 for public urination when she relieved herself in an alleyway in Amsterdam due to the fact that the nearest public toilet that was designed for use by women was several kilometres away.
+Geerte Piening was fined €90 for public urination in 2015 when she relieved herself in an alleyway in Amsterdam due to the fact that the nearest public toilet that was designed for use by women was several kilometres away.
 She refused to pay the fine on the grounds that she felt that the design of public toilets in Amsterdam discriminated against women, and she was unable to go to a bar to pay to go to relieve herself as it was beyond closing time.

 The male judge in the case, however, held that "it would not be pleasant but it can be done", regarding the use of urinals and pee curls.
 Piening was forced to pay the fine.
 This led to widespread mockery by the public and even led some women to demonstrate the "obvious difficulties" of using male urinals.

 This event also led to a call being put out on Facebook by Cathelijne Hornstra for people to gather and protest at the spot where Geerte was found by police.
 The protest was cancelled because of the overwhelming interest, with the organisers asking those interested (said to be nearly 10,000 women) to gather at urinals across Amsterdam.
 Attendees were asked to upload photos on Facebook and Instagram with the hashtag "#wildplassen", the Dutch word for the crime of public urination.

 21st century use

-In 2008, all remaining examples of the original pee curls were repainted, galvanised, and restored.
+All remaining examples of the original pee curls were repainted, galvanised, and restored in 2008.
 The city had thirty-five of the original pee curls as of 2017.

-In 2016, it was announced that new retractable urinals for women would be placed in Dam Square, Amsterdam.
+It was announced in 2016 that new retractable urinals for women would be placed in Dam Square, Amsterdam.
 The urinals were equipped with two urinals for men and a toilet for women, which has a lockable sliding door.

 The pee curls to the side of the canals are kept in place by the local government to keep people from publicly urinating and thereby falling in the canal, in an attempt to cut down on the number of people falling into the canal; an average of 15 people drown each year in the canals for multiple reasons, including public urination.